-Any of these are increasingly requested to replace traditional silver amalgam fillings, out of concern for their mercury content.
+All of these are increasingly requested to replace traditional silver amalgam fillings, out of concern for their mercury content.

 Unless cavities are treated as soon as possible, they can lead to periodontal disease, the gum infection that will result in the loss of teeth.

-The best way to help prevent cavities is to spend a few minutes twice a day to thoroughly floss and brush (with fluoride toothpaste), which may mean bringing a dental kit to work and on trips.
+The best way to help prevent cavities is to spend a few minutes twice a day to thoroughly floss and brush (with fluoride toothpaste), which may mean bringing a small kit to work and on trips.
 You may also want to use a high-grade mouthwash afterwards that does more than freshen breath.
-If you have problem areas, a dental mini-pick with bristles or a dental water pick can help.
+If you have problem areas, a dental manual mini-pick with bristles or a water pick can help.

-Chewing sugar-free gum can actually be helpful if it uses xylitol as the sweeteners since that has been shown to fight caries in several ways (stimulating saliva flow, raise the pH of plaque, and reducing bacteria).
-Also, try to reduce sugar in your diet to 10% of calories and make sure what you eat afterward and the nutritional supplements you take provide adequate calcium, magnesium, and vitamin D, which are important in the formation of enamel.
+Chewing sugar-free gum can actually be helpful if it uses xylitol as the sweetener, since that has been shown to fight caries in several ways (stimulating saliva flow, raise the pH of plaque, and reducing bacteria).
+Also, try to reduce sugar in your diet to 10% of calories and make sure what you eat and the nutritional supplements you take provide adequate calcium, magnesium, and vitamin D, which are important in the formation of enamel.